jasonpaulso/VectorCode/docs/cli.md

 This will only include the `path` in the output.
 This is effective for both normal CLI usage and [`--pipe` mode](#for-developers).

+For some applications, it may be overkill to use the full document as context and all you need is the chunks.
+You can do this by using `--include chunk` or `--include chunk path` in the command.
+This will return chunks from the document, and in `pipe` mode the objects will also include the line numbers of the first and last lines in the chunk.
+Note that `chunk` and `document` cannot be used at the same time, and the number of query result (the `-n` parameter) will refer to the number of retrieved chunks when you use `--include chunk`.
+For the sake of completeness, the first and last lines of a chunk will be completed to include the whole lines if the chunker broke the text from mid-line.

 ### Listing All Collections

 You can use `vectorcode ls` command to list all collections in your ChromaDB.